Capture of Agra: Battle

 Surajmal's army (four thousand Jat soldiers) advanced towards Agra.
 After a month's siege, on 12 June 1761, Surajmal offered peace terms and promised the Qiledar, Fazilka Khan, one lakh money with five villages and Agra Fort came under the control of Surajmal.
 They also melted the two silver doors of the famous Mughal monument Taj Mahal.
 It remained under the control of Bharatpur rulers until 1774.
 After the Jats captured the fort of Agra, the Jats had stuffed straw in the Taj Mahal of Agra.

 Aftermath

 After capturing Agra Fort, Suraj Mal became more powerful and dominant.
 He now became the ruler of the area of Yamuna.
 For the Jats, the capture of Agra was an emotional moment.
 About 90 years ago, just a short distance away from the gate of this fort, Gokula was cut and thrown.
 Surajmal thus avenged himself.
 Jats ruled Agra for 13 years from 1761 to 1774.
-In 1774 the Mughal Commander Mirza Najaf Khan re-captured Agra.
+On 18 February 1774, the Mughal Commander Mirza Najaf Khan re-captured Agra.